JLINC DID Method Specification

 4. Method Name

-The namestring that shall identify the JLINX DID method is: jlinx.
+The namestring that shall identify the JLINC DID method is: jlinc.

-A DID that uses this method MUST begin with the following prefix: did:jlinx.
+A DID that uses this method MUST begin with the following prefix: did:jlinc.
 Per the DID specification, this string MUST be in lowercase.

 5. Format

-The JLINX DID has the following ABNF format:
+The JLINC DID has the following ABNF format:

 host = * host-char